Dominik-Dusza/Statistics_application/README.md

 -90th and 10th percentiles in columns

 # What you need to install:
-1. Install the stock and pandas in your cmd:
+1. Install the flask and pandas in your cmd:

 >> pip installation flask